Wong (Marvel Comics): Reception

 Cameron Bonomolo of ComicBook.com ranked Wong 9th in their "Steve Ditko’s 10 Best Marvel Co-Creations" list and called him a "worthy sorcerer in his own right."
 Comic Book Resources ranked Wong 2nd in their "10 Smartest Marvel Sidekicks" list and 7th in their "10 Strongest Marvel Sidekicks" list.

 Other versions

 Earth X

-In the dystopian future of Earth X, Doctor Strange's astral form has been slain by Clea.
-Wong takes care of Strange's body.
-However Wong himself had been altered by the Terrigen Mists unleashed across the planet.
-This left him open to manipulation by Mephisto, who promised Wong a world that works against Strange's interest.
+An alternate universe version of Wong appears in Earth X. After Doctor Strange's astral form is killed by Clea, Wong takes care of Strange's body.
+He is manipulated by Mephisto, who promises Wong a world that works against Strange's interests.

 Marvel Adventures

-Jason Wong was a friend of Stephen Strange from his college years.
-Strange suffered a severe mental breakdown after his car accident and Wong became his caretaker.
-After multiple doctors could not help, Wong took Strange to a man he knew called the 'Ancient One'.
-Strange's mental illnesses were slowly healed with rudimentary magic-based meditation techniques.
-In the process, Wong and the Ancient One became fast friends.
-They later moved to Strange's Bleecker Street Sanctum Sanctorum where they sometimes enjoy competitive video game sessions.
+In Marvel Adventures, Jason Wong is a friend of Stephen Strange from his college years.
+After being involved in a car accident, Strange suffers a severe mental breakdown, with Wong becoming his caretaker.
+Wong takes Strange to the Ancient One, who he quickly befriends.

 Marvel Zombies

 In Marvel Zombies vs. The Army of Darkness #3, Wong, while alone in the Sanctum, gives shelter to the bitten and turned Doctor Druid.
 Despite the man's attempt to control his hunger, he kills and devours Wong.